Groonir/PiracySources/README.md

 # GroonirsPiracyList

-Groonir's list of recommended websites for piracy &amp; privacy#
+Groonir's list of recommended websites and FOSS programmes for piracy &amp; privacy

 > Feel free to [contribute](https://github.com/Groonir/GroonirsPiracyList/issues/new)!